senpl/Fit-workout-fast/Contributing.md

-# Contributor's Guide for Fit workout fast.
+# Contributor's Guide for Workouts'N'Rest.

-This is the contributor's guide for Fit workout fast.
-In the event that this document was opened intentionally by you, it means you are keen on adding value to Fit workout fast, and that is extremely stunning!.
+This is the contributor's guide for Workouts'N'Rest.
+In the event that this document was opened intentionally by you, it means you are keen on adding value to Workouts'N'Rest, and that is extremely stunning!.

-Fit workout fast is a completely open sourced project.
+Workouts'N'Rest is a completely open sourced project.
 This means that our source code is available to anyone to use, modify, and redistribute within the confines of the [license](https://github.com/senpl/Fit-workout-fast/blob/master/LICENSE).
 Furthermore, being an open source project means it is available for collaborative development, and we are more than excited to have you contribute towards the advancement of this project any way you can.

 We are always excited to receive contributions ranging from use-cases, documentation, code, patches, bug reports, feature requests & enhancements, etc. We do not restrict contributions to programmers, therefore, you do not need to be a programmer to share your ideas about the project.
 We consider every contribution valuable.